 Cuttings of the wandering jew traveled broadly from home to home and proved itself adaptable and capable of thriving in almost any setting.

 This reminded people of the wanderings of the Jews of biblical times, hence the nickname.

 This easy-care plant grows indoors or out in a variety of settings.

-The Wandering Jew does well in pots planted in a 60/40 peat moss and perlite potting mixture or with an all-purpose potting mix.
+Wandering Jew vines do well in pots planted in a 60/40 peat moss and perlite potting mixture or with an all-purpose potting mixture.

 This indoor plant makes an exceptionally beautiful hanging basket plant.

-Lighting can vary from medium indirect light to even full sun.
-Likewise, this hardy plant does well in room temperatures ranging from 55° degrees to 75° degrees Fahrenheit.
+Lighting can vary from medium indirect light to even direct sun.
+Likewise, this hardy plant does well in room temperatures ranging from 55° – 75° degrees Fahrenheit.

-NOTE: Tradescantia Plants will achieve the most vibrant, bright colors in high, bright indirect light and at consistently warmer temperatures.
+NOTE: Tradescantia Plants will achieve the most vibrant, bright colors in high, bright, indirect sunlight and at consistently warmer temperatures.